bahmanm/lemmy-synapse/README.md

 tool) should be running and ready to accept connections on port `3000`.

 One simple and secure way to access it is via SSH port forwarding.
-For example, assuming you've run the following command, you can access Grafana at http://localhost:3000
+For example, assuming you've run the following command, you can access Grafana at http://localhost:3000 with user `admin` and password `admin`.

 ```text
 ssh -L3000:localhost:3000 <YOUR_INSTANCE>